noncombatant/robotfindskitten/README.md

 do the trick.

 robotfindskitten will not compile properly unless the ncurses headers are installed.
-They are installed by default on Mac OS X, and you can install them on Ubuntu or other Debian-based systems with the command `apt-get install libncurses-dev`.
+They come with Xcode on Mac OS X, and you can install them on Ubuntu or other Debian-based systems with the command `apt-get install libncurses-dev`.

 To compile, make sure you have the ncurses libraries installed, and simply type `make`.
 To run, type `./robotfindskitten`.